 The goals of the Alumni Mentoring Program include:

 - Providing additional support and advice to our MPPs as they search for and choose between internships and job opportunities;

 - Helping MPPs indentify career goals and think about various paths to those goals;

 - Providing alumni with an opportunity to play an important role in their mentee’s professional development; and

-In late September of each academic year, we will issue a call to alumni to identify potential mentors for the new first-year MPPs.
+In late September of each academic year, we will issue a call to alumni and board members to identify potential mentors for the new first-year MPPs.
 Potential mentors and mentees can meet in person at the annual Washington Program alumni reception in early October.
-Following that reception, the program will match mentors with mentees and will provide separate orientation programs for new mentors (via YouTube) and mentees (on campus) to facilitate a productive mentoring relationship.
+Following that reception, the program will match mentors with mentees and will provide separate orientation programs for new mentors and mentees (on campus) to facilitate a productive mentoring relationship.
 Once matched, mentors and mentees will meet regularly -- either in person or vitually -- throughout a mentee’s tenure in the MPP Program and may continue post-graduation if both parties agree.

 If you are interested in serving as a mentor, please contact Elaine McBeth, Associate Director of W&M Public Policy, at email@example.com or at 757-221-2386.